The Customs of Shavuot

 These questions brought R. Yitzchak Abrabanel (1437–1508) to explain in his commentary to the Torah (Vayikra 23):

-The Torah did not specify that the reason for the celebration for this Festival is to remember the day of the giving of the Torah, as no festival was assigned to remember the giving of our Torah.
+The Torah did not specify that the reason for celebrating this Festival is to remember the day of the giving of the Torah, as no festival was assigned to commemorate the giving of our Torah.
 Because the Divine Torah and its prophecies which are in our hands testify to themselves, and there is no need to dedicate a day to remember it.
-Rather, the reason for the festival of Shavuot is because it is the beginning of the wheat harvest.
+Rather, the reason for the festival of Shavuot us because it is the beginning of the wheat harvest.

 The giving of the Torah is coincidental and secondary to the primary reason for the observance of Shavuot – the wheat harvest.

-In other words, although the Torah may have been given on a specific, historical date, we relate to Torah as if it is constantly given to us anew, and it is therefore not restricted or limited to a specific time.
-Indeed, the Midrash (Tanchuma, Parshat Ki Tavo) writes:
+In other words, although the Torah may have been given on a specific historical date, we relate to Torah as if it is constantly given to us anew, and it is therefore not restricted or limited to a specific time.
+Indeed, the Midrash (Tanchuma, Parashat Ki Tavo) writes:

 This beautiful midrash emphasizes the timeless nature of Torah, and how marking the anniversary of the giving of the Torah might ultimately reduce or minimize our relationship to the Torah.

 Finally, R. David Zvi Hoffmann (1843–1921), in his commentary to Sefer Vayikra, explains why there are no mitzvot associated with Shavuot: